1. General provisions

 VZ shall comply with the confidentiality obligations laid down in data protection law and any other regulations (e.g. bank-client confidentiality).
 These duties apply to all employees and governing officers of VZ, as well as to any persons working on its behalf in the context of outsourcing tasks.
 Personal data may only be accessed within VZ by a person who requires them for the purpose for which they are being processed.

-Personal data may be disclosed within VZ in order to guarantee a consistently high level of service throughout the Group or in order to provide comprehensive support and service provision.
+Personal data may be disclosed within the VZ Group in order to guarantee a consistently high level of service throughout the Group or in order to provide comprehensive support and service provision.

-Personal data may be disclosed to third parties if this is necessary to fulfil contractual obligations (e.g. to stock exchanges, brokers), to comply with statutory or regulatory requirements (e.g. to supervisory authorities, courts), to safeguard legitimate interests (e.g. to service providers in the context of outsourcing tasks) or if you have given your consent to this.
+Personal data may be disclosed to third parties if this is necessary to fulfil contractual obligations (e.g. to payees as well as stock exchanges and brokers within the context of financial services, to beneficiaries and insurers as well as co-insurers and reinsurers within the context of insurance services, to employers as well as medical service providers and experts within the context of insurance, pension, fiduciary or brokerage services), to comply with statutory or regulatory requirements (e.g. to authorities, courts), to safeguard legitimate interests (e.g. to service providers in the context of outsourcing tasks) or if you have given your consent to this.

 Under no circumstances will personal data be sold to third parties for marketing or other purposes.